-A very proud non swimming parent on the poolside takes a 1 rupee coin and throws it randomly in between the 200 kids who are swimming in a 1 meter square area.
+A very proud non-swimming parent on the poolside takes a 1 rupee coin and throws it randomly in between the 200 kids who are swimming in a 1-meter square area.
 Then the kids disappear for a while.
-Proud parent very quickly finishes his book.
-The kids finally resurface with one of them holding the 1 rupee coin.
+A proud parent very quickly finishes his book.
+The kids finally resurface, with one of them holding the 1 rupee coin.
 The other 199 kids emerge crying foul.
-Proud parent then calls for a emergency supreme court meeting to decide the case.
-After 78 years the verdict is announced and by that time the kids have grown up and have become the proud parent sitting outside.
+The proud parent then calls for an emergency supreme court meeting to decide the case.
+After 78 years, the verdict is announced and by that time, the kids have grown up and have become the proud parent sitting outside.
 The next generation starts the game all over again.

 - Get out of the pool and shower again to wash water off.
 So shower before to wash off home water before getting into the pool.
 Get wet in the pool.
 Shower again to wash off pool water.
 Get home and finally shower again to wash off shower water.
 Something is not correct here.
 Pool has to trust home and home has to trust pool.

 - Become hungry and eat like mad and put on 200% more calories compared to what was lost while searching for 1 rupee coin

 As you can see, swimming has resulted in some very stupid activities.
 For me, there is no such problem.
 I just have to pick up a book and 1 rupee coin and I am all set for an enjoyable though sweaty outing.